AlexsLemonade/long-read-rna-dockerfile/README.md

 ```
 docker pull ccdl/long_read_rnaseq
 ```

+### What this Docker image contains

+This Docker image is based on the ubuntu:16.04 Docker image, so it contains a slim version of Ubuntu version 16.04.

+All of the software listed [here](https://github.com/ENCODE-DCC/long-read-rna-pipeline/blob/master/docs/reference.md#software) has been installed on the Docker image including:
+    * Python versions 2.7 and 3.7
+    * Minimap2 2.17
+    * Transcriptclean
+    * TALON

+In addition softare which those tools are dependent on has also been installed:
+    * Bedtools v2.28.0
+    * pybedtools
+    * pyfasta
+    * R version 3.4.2

+### How to use this Docker image

 Because of the way Docker works, you will need to mount a volume onto your Docker container in order to be able to pass it data.
 Therefore it is recommended that you create a `data` directory somewhere on your host machine and mount it onto your docker container.